marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 client SHOULD start path validation (see {{Section 8.2 of RFC9000}}) for the respective path immediately after sending the PUNCH_ME_NOW frame.

-The server SHOULD start path validation immediately upon receipt of a PUNCH_ME_NOW frame.
+Upon receipt of a PUNCH_ME_NOW frame with a valid server candidate reference (see {{punch-me-now-frame}}), the server SHOULD immediately start path validation using the referenced entry's base.
 This document introduces the concept of path validation on the server side, since {{!RFC9000}} assumes that any QUIC server is able to receive packets on a path without creating a NAT binding first.
-Path validation on the server works as described in {{Section 8.2.1 of RFC9000}}, with additional rate-limiting (see {{amplification-attack}}) to prevent amplification attacks.
+Path validation on the server works as described in
+{{Section 8.2.1 of RFC9000}}, with additional rate-limiting (see
+{{amplification-attack}}) to prevent amplification attacks.

+The server MUST retain the selected base for the duration of the attempt, independently of later address-set updates.
+If the base becomes unavailable, the server MUST stop the attempt.

 Path probing happens in rounds, allowing the peers to limit the bandwidth consumed by sending path validation packets.
 For every round, the client MUST